-If the allegations are denied, you must schedule a hearing in similar fashion, however you will need to be prepared to show evidence of your date of separation, and any evidence you have that the separation, when it happened, was intended to be permanent.
+If the allegations are denied, you must schedule a hearing in a similar fashion, however, you will need to be prepared to show evidence of your date of separation, and any evidence you have that the separation; when it happened, was intended to be permanent.
 You must also be prepared to demonstrate that at no time since the separation was the marital relationship resumed.
 It is important to understand that “evidence” does not mean “proof.”

-Divorces are very rarely contested, and so long as you have completed, filed and served the paperwork correctly, you will be on your way to a divorce.
-You will of course need at least three copies of properly prepared Divorce Judgment on the day of Court for the Judge to sign along with a certification of divorce form which is available at the clerks office.
+Divorces are very rarely contested, and so long as you have completed, filed, and served the paperwork correctly, you will be on your way to a divorce.
+You will of course need at least three copies of properly prepared Divorce Judgment on the day of Court for the Judge to sign along with a certification of divorce form which is available at the clerk’s office.
 The final judgment, if all goes well, will be filed and you must serve a copy on your now ex-spouse.

 So now you know more about the time periods involved in getting divorced.
-Forty five to ninety days being normal, some divorces can take six months or longer if there are major disputes or you cannot locate your spouse.
+Forty-five to ninety days being normal, some divorces can take six months or longer if there are major disputes or you cannot locate your spouse.
 These are rare complications, but they can happen.
 So it is important not to plan your life around the expectation of being divorced on a particular date.
 If you must, allow yourself three months at least, and do not be shocked if it takes longer.
 If you have no idea where your spouse is, you can expect things to take longer.